shreya888/SQL-Murder-Mystery-Solution/README.md

 This challenge is based on the interactive ["SQL Murder Mystery"](https://mystery.knightlab.com/) from Northwestern University’s Knight Lab.

 ## 1. Project Overview
 In this project, the crime is solved by using SQL to investigate a series of clues stored across multiple tables (people, interviews, drivers licenses, events, etc.).
 The goal is to correctly identify the culprit by analyzing data logically and sequentially.
+All the queries are in a `.sql` file and their respective results are located in `/results` folder.

 ## 2. Project Structure
 ```